scipion-em/docs/docs/user/tutorials/modelBuilding/a013-chimeraMapSubtraction.rst

 ChimeraX Map Subtraction protocol
 =================================

--based protocol designed to subtract two maps.
+*ChimeraX*-based protocol designed to subtract two maps.
 These two maps can be two density maps experimentally obtained or derived from different computations, including the generation of a density map from an atomic structure.
 In the context of the modeling workflow this protocol helps